joliefish/SvobodaGeoparsing/README.md

 Note that the results of Cluster+Rank were used in both of the comparisons in Table 4 and Table 8 (in the Appendix).

+# Contact

+If there are any issues or if you need any clarification, please do not hesitate to contact us :)

+Jolie Zhou joliez@uw.edu

+Camille Cole clcole5@ilstu.edu

+Annie T. Chen atchen@uw.edu

 # Citation